It’s time to show everyone what you’ve got.

 - Climbing Harness—It’s important you use the right harness during your multi-pitch routes.
 Many climbers prefer a more comfortable option when it comes to multi-pitch climbing, and harnesses such as the Metolius Safe Tech Deluxe have become popular options.
 With built-foam designed for maximum comfort, this harness won’t get in your way as you climb.

-- Belaying Device—While we’ll talk in more detail about the type of device you’ll need later, keep in mind that you cannot accomplish multi-pitch climbing without a belayer that can operate from above.
+- Belaying Device—While we’ll talk in more detail about the type of device you’ll need later, keep in mind that you cannot accomplish multi-pitch climbing without a belayer.
+Belaying devices with an automated breaking system such as the GriGri have become popular for multi-pitches, as having a backup is no luxury when you’re that high up.

 - Carabiners—Consider bringing around five a piece.
 You’ll use these carabiners for a variety of purposes from your belaying device to your anchors, so don’t worry about bringing too many.